49ers clinch playoff berth by holding off Rams 27-24 in OT

 INJURIES

 The 49ers played without star left tackle Trent Williams, who couldn’t return from an elbow injury incurred last week.
-Backup guard Colton McKivitz started at left tackle.
+Backup guard Colton McKivitz filled in.

-Niners punter Mitch Wishnowsky was sidelined in the first half by a concussion, forcing Gould to punt.
+Niners punter Mitch Wishnowsky was sidelined in the first half by a concussion, forcing Gould to punt and fullback Kyle Juszczyk to hold for kicks.
 Safety Talanoa Hufanga went out in the first half with a knee injury.

-Rams safety Jordan Fuller injured his right foot early in the fourth quarter.
+Safety Jordan Fuller, the Rams’ leading tackler, injured his right foot early in the fourth quarter.

 UP NEXT